ifabrik-GmbH/ifab_realestate/Documentation/Administrator/Index.rst

 For administrators
 ==================

-This chapter describes how to manage the extension from a superuser point of view.
+This section covers the installation and the minimum TypoScript requirements in order to get the extension up and running.

 .. toctree::
     :maxdepth: 5